wiredtiger/wiredtiger/test/memory-model-test/README.md

 ### Running the test

-`./memory_model_test` to run the default loop count of 1,000,000 which takes a few tens of seconds.
+`./memory_model_test` to run the default loop count of 1,000,000, using a single thread pair, which typically takes a few tens of seconds.

 `./memory_model_test -n <loop count>` to run a custom loop count of `<loop count>`.

+`./memory_model_test -p <pair count>` to run a custom number of `<pair count>` thread pairs.
+This invokes an experimental mode where more than one thread pair is executed simultaneously.
+However, it appears that this option does not seem to increase the number of out-of-order events, and is therefore not of great value.
+Note that the messages from each thread pair are currently interleaved.

 ### Expected results: